All Episodes

 Al Franken from Minnesota, the putative Democratic nominee.

-You know, in Minnesota, the guy's setting up to run against uh incumbent Norm Coleman, Al Franken, Hollywood liberal, and uh a trial lawyer who made his millions off of suing tobacco.
+You know, in Minnesota, the guy's setting up to run against incumbent Norm Coleman, Al Franken, Hollywood liberal, and a trial lawyer who made his millions off of suing tobacco.

-And Mr. William Paul, a male carrier in Daily City, never donated, none of the paws ever donated to any candidate before 2004.
+And Mr. William Paul, a mail carrier in Daly City, never donated, none of the PAWs ever donated to any candidate before 2004.

-Now, Shue is one of these big Hillary fundraisers, a hill raiser they, and he's bundled over a million dollars for Hillary's campaign, some of it from the pause.
+And he's bundled over a million dollars for Hillary's campaign, some of it from the PAWS.

-How these people got into this money, we never know, except possibly the allegation is that they donated and Shue reimbursed them for the donations, which is illegal.
+How these people got into this money, we never know, except possibly the allegation is that they donated and Shu reimbursed them for the donations, which is illegal, highly illegal.

 I think it's per cycle.

-Uh actually it's per leg, yeah, per election cycle.
+Actually, it's per elect, yeah, per election cycle.

 And you can't, if you contribute any more than that, you're outside the limits.